 But with help from her son, she learned to modify the exercises.

 “We held on to a clothesline at first and then moved from there.
 We came up with basic exercises that were within my range of motion that I could try to do.
 And we stuck with those.”

 Initially, Carey had a “no way possible” mentality.
-But, like everyone who comes into Lean Eating physically deconditioned, she got over it.
+But, like everyone who comes into Precision Nutrition Coaching physically deconditioned, she got over it.
 And, after a few weeks of training at home, she signed up at the YMCA.